-43.1.3.
+45.1.3.
 Timestamp, or Reverse Timestamp?

-If the most important access path is to pull most recent events, then storing the timestamps as reverse-timestamps (e.g., timestamp = Long.MAX_VALUE - timestamp) will create the property of being able to do a Scan on [hostname][log-event] to obtain the quickly obtain the most recently captured events.
+If the most important access path is to pull most recent events, then storing the timestamps as reverse-timestamps (e.g., timestamp = Long.MAX_VALUE - timestamp) will create the property of being able to do a Scan on [hostname][log-event] to obtain the most recently captured events.